 - Consent to a background investigation sufficient to justify an interim security clearance; and

 - Have an active interest and involvement in community affairs and issues.

-To apply, use our Citizens’ Academy application.
+To apply, fill out and mail in our Citizens Academy application.

 |Citizens’ Academy Alumni Association|